 The Dr. Tom Walsh Lecture, (Oct 27, Jerome Hynes Theatre) Shakespeare’s Rough Magic, will be delivered by by Patrick Spottiswoode (Founder Globe Education and Senior Research Fellow Shakespeare’s Globe)

 An exciting and eclectic programme of Pop-Up Events will take place during the festival.
 Free pop-up, multi-disciplinary performances featuring music, drama, singing and dance which will be performed in non-traditional settings in various locations around Wexford town.

 The III° edition of the Wexford Factory will see a new group of artists start the two-year professional development academy, which enables young singers to develop and learn from some of the best artists and coaches in the world.
 Wexford Festival Opera has a long history of being a springboard for many young singers at the beginning of their careers, helping them move onto the international stage.
 The Wexford Factory, which is open to young Irish or Irish-based singers, builds on this tradition, mentoring young singers through masterclasses led by internationally recognised artists and professionals.
-The Wexford Factory III° edition will once again be an international collaboration, with TUD (Technological University Dublin), RIAM (Royal Irish Academy of Music), the Bolshoi Young Artists Opera Programme, Moscow and the Rossini Opera Festival “Alberto Zedda” Academy, Pesaro.
+The Wexford Factory III° edition will once again be an international collaboration, with TUD (Technological University Dublin), RIAM (Royal Irish Academy of Music), Moscow and the Rossini Opera Festival “Alberto Zedda” Academy, Pesaro.

 Once again audiences can experience some Impossible interviews (Oct 25 and Nov 2), details of which will be announced in the coming months.